Aloke Mukherjee

 Aloke Mukherjee is an Indian former international football left back.
 He was active as a footballer from 1978 to 1997.
 He was named in the All Time best Eleven Indian Team by footballer and coach PK.
 Banerjee.
-He is currently working as Deputy General Manager & Joint Director–Food (Gazetted Officer) in Food Corporation of India.
+He worked as deputy general manager and joint director–food in Food Corporation of India.

 Early life

-Aloke Mukherjee was born to Jiban Krishna Mukherjee and Renuka Mukherjee in Ichapur, North 24 Parganas of West Bengal, and is a graduate from Anandamath College of the University of Calcutta.
+Aloke Mukherjee was born to Jiban Krishna Mukherjee and Renuka Mukherjee in Ichapur, North 24 Parganas of West Bengal, and is a graduate from Ananda Mohan College of the University of Calcutta.
 During his school days, he participated in inter-school tournaments and in different districts of West Bengal.

 Career

-Mukherjee was cptain of the India national team during the 1980s.
-He represented India in various international tournaments from 1981-88.
+Mukherjee was captain of the India national team during the 1980s.
+He represented India in various international tournaments from 1981 to 1988.